The Simple Solution to Rubik's Cube: Writing

 Nourse wrote the book at the age of 33 while on the staff of the Chemistry Department at Stanford University.
-Shortly before Christmas 1980 he bought a Rubik's Cube intending to give it away as a present.
-Instead he spent the holiday season working out a solution (a "Layer by Layer" method), which he published as a 32-page pamphlet for the university bookstore.
+Shortly before Christmas 1980, he bought a Rubik's Cube intending to give it away as a present.
+Instead, he spent the holiday season working out a solution (a "Layer by Layer" method), which he published as a 32-page pamphlet for the university bookstore.
 It reached the hands of a publisher at Bantam who persuaded Nourse to expand the guide into a 64-page book.

 Publication

 The book was published June 1981.
 It became the best-selling book of 1981, selling 6,680,000 copies that year.
 It was the fastest-selling title in the 36-year history of Bantam Books.

-In November 1981 Nourse published a sequel, The Simple Solutions to Cubic Puzzles, as an aid to the numerous puzzles that were spawned by the Cube-craze.
+In November 1981, Nourse published a sequel, The Simple Solutions to Cubic Puzzles, as an aid to the numerous puzzles that were spawned by the Cube-craze.

 Content

-The book begins with a summary of the history of the development of the Rubik's cube by Ernö Rubik and apparently independently by Terutoshi Ishige.
-The James Nourse method has several features that distinguish it from others:
+The book begins with a summary of the history of the development of the Rubik's cube by Ernő Rubik and apparently independently by Terutoshi Ishige.
+Nourse claims his method has several features that distinguish it from others: